-Police Officers shall be allowed two (2) fifteen (15) minute breaks during their regularly scheduled shifts and PSOs shall be allowed one (1) fifteen (15) minute break during each half of their regularly scheduled shifts, to be taken within their area of assignment.
+Police Officers shall be allowed two (2) fifteen (15) minute breaks during their regularly scheduled shifts to be taken within their area of assignment.

 There will be no more than two (2) police units taking a break or having a meal at any one location unless specifically approved by a duly authorized supervisor; provided, however, that up to four (4) police units may take a break at one location between the hours of 0300 and 0600 unless more are authorized by a supervisor.